 Where the Bible speaks of “becoming one flesh,” the Kabbalah talks about “becoming one soul,” considering husband and wife to be two halves of the same soul.

 This is really the full staggering implication underlying the Final Redemption (Geulah), viz. that through this Final ‘Marriage’ HaShem and the perfected ‘Servant of G–d’ will become the two halves of the Soul of HaShem.
 To understand the identity of this ‘Servant of HaShem’, please read this concise extract from 9 consecutive chapters in Isaiah which ingeniously defines it – “Who is the Servant of G-d?”

-It is for this reason that the passage on divorce in Parashat Ki Teitzei is always read in the Seven Weeks of Consolation after the 9th of Av – the period that we are now in – to offer the consolation that after all the destruction experinced by Israel throughout history, HaShem shall stand by His Promise and finally not only redeem them in the End, but even exalt those who overcome (referred to as ‘His Servant’) o the status of becoming fully ONE with Him in a Perfect Marriage.
+It is for this reason that the passage on divorce in Parashat Ki Teitzei is always read in the Seven Weeks of Consolation after the 9th of Av – 6/7th Aug.
+2022 – to offer the consolation that after all the destruction experienced by Israel throughout history, HaShem shall stand by His Promise and finally not only redeem them in the End, but even exalt those who overcome (referred to as ‘His Servant’) o the status of becoming fully ONE with Him in a Perfect Marriage.